microsoft/dynamics365-customerservice-wem-samples/doc/3rdPartyIntegration/Export/Historic/readme.md

 To monitor the status and performance of your Azure Synapse Link, follow these steps:

-1. Go to Data > Azure Synapse Link and select your link profile.
+1. Go to **Data** > **Azure Synapse Link** and select your link profile.
-2. Select Monitor.
+2. Select **Monitor**.
 3. You can see various metrics such as data size, sync status, sync latency, sync errors, etc. You can also filter by date range or table name.

 #### Unlink or relink your Azure Synapse Link

 To unlink or relink your Azure Synapse Link, follow these steps:

-1. Go to Data > Azure Synapse Link and select your link profile.
+1. Go to **Data** > **Azure Synapse Link** and select your link profile.
-2. Select Settings.
+2. Select **Settings**.
-3. To unlink your Azure Synapse Link, select Unlink and confirm your action.
+3. To unlink your Azure Synapse Link, select **Unlink** and confirm your action.
 This will stop syncing your Dataverse data to Azure Synapse Analytics and delete the link profile from Dataverse.
-4. To relink your Azure Synapse Link, select Relink and confirm your action.
+4. To relink your Azure Synapse Link, select **Relink** and confirm your action.
 This will resume syncing your Dataverse data to Azure Synapse Analytics using the same storage account and container.

 #### View your data in Azure Synapse Analytics